decentralized-identity/claims-credentials/work_items/schema_directory.md

 - Publication of the directory on the DIF website

 ## Meetings
-- Meetings will be held once a month, with async eval of PRs for additions being the primary mode of collaboration.
+- Meetings will be held once a month (but likely biweekly at the outset), with async eval of PRs for additions being the primary mode of collaboration.
 - Meetings will primarily be focused on review of any outstanding issues.
 - Recordings of meetings will be published to the same sheet other WG meetings are.